Oakland Psychotherapy & Online Counseling

 Therapy allows you to process all the feelings you have as you welcome a little one into your world.

-As a new parent myself, I understand first hand how difficult taking care of another human being 24/7 can be.
+As a parent of young children myself, I understand first hand how difficult taking care of another human being 24/7 can be.
 There is a lot of pressure that comes with parenthood.

 Expectations from society and from ourselves can be overwhelming.
 Counseling can help you cope so you can be the parent you want to be.